soumyakuberan/springbootassignment/README.md

 # springbootassignment

 Assignment Implementation Steps
 1)	There are two micro services app’s created using spring boot a)orderrestcontroller b)orderjmsprocessor
 2)	Use Mongo Db for storing the records (Mongo DB compass installed in laptop)
 3)	Use Active Mq as queue server(for sending the messages to the queue)
 4)	Orderrestcontroller exposes a POST service with the URL -http://localhost:8090/transaction/send

-5)Once the request is sent to the api URL, orderrestcontroller stores the request to JMS queue named “OrderTransactionQueue”, this queue gets registered in the Active MQ server running locally
+5) orderrestcontroller stores the request to JMS queue named “OrderTransactionQueue”, this queue gets registered in the Active MQ server running locally

 6)Orderjmsprocessor app gets the orders from the queue “OrderTransactionQueue” and stores the data to the MongoDb test database.